Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 GROSS: Well, we need to talk about your incredible voice.
 When I listen to you, I hear elements of Sarah Vaughan, Abbey Lincoln, Betty Carter, Billie Holiday.
 When you started listening to those singers, did you, when you were young, try to copy them to really learn how they did what they did, the way some writers copy paragraphs of favorite writers to better understand the structure and flow of the words in their favorite writers' sentences?

 MCLORIN SALVANT: I would say, for certain singers, I definitely went through that.
 I definitely went through that with Sarah Vaughan.
 As - I think I started really falling in love with her voice when I was about 14.
 My mother loves Sarah Vaughan.
 And she always played her music, from as - you know, as long as I can remember.
-But - yeah, when I was about 14, I started really checking her out for myself, by myself and thinking, gosh, that voice is incredible.
-I was - I was really mostly interested in classical singing.
-But she had - she had something in there that drew me in.
+But, yeah, when I was about 14, I started really checking her out for myself, by myself and thinking, gosh, that voice is incredible.
+I was really mostly interested in classical singing.
+But she had something in there that drew me in.
 She was an absolute virtuoso.
 And she could have so many colors and textures with her voice.

-And eventually, I - the more I listened and became obsessed with singers, I feel like the more I realized that I had my own little thing that I could - that I could do.
+And eventually, I - the more I listened and became obsessed with singers, I feel like, the more I realized that I had my own little thing that I could do.
 And so this is why I just became obsessed with looking for new singers, unknown singers, people that maybe have been forgotten, and really checking them out and analyzing what they do - and obsessive listening.
-I think that's the core of my work on music, has been just listening to things and listening to singers.
+I think that's the core of my work on music, has been just listening to things, listening to singers.

 MCLORIN SALVANT: Oh, still today (laughter), every day.
 It's a total identity crisis for me of like, is this even - is there even a point in doing this?
 Is this even relevant?
 You know, what am I doing?
 Who do I sound like?
 I remember as a child - I still today do not have my own handwriting.
 I just would copy everyone else's handwriting.
 And now I have sort of a version of my sister's handwriting.
 And I feel like sometimes I feel that way for my voice.
 Like, sometimes I'm doing a patchwork, like a bad quilt (laughter) of all the people that I love.
 But then I'll - I'm very - I doubt myself a lot.
 And I'm very, very just overly critical.
 So I know that it's probably not that.

-GROSS: If you're just joining us, my guest is singer speed of Cecile McLorin Salvant.
-She has a new album called "For One To Love."
-Let's take a short break, then we'll hear some music - some more music and talk some more.
-This is FRESH AIR.

-GROSS: This is FRESH AIR.
-And if you're just joining us, my guest is singer Cecile McLorin Salvant.
-She has a new album called "For One To Love."

-You have such an amazing instrument.
+GROSS: You have such an amazing instrument.
 I mean, you have such an amazing voice.
-And you use it with such emotional and tonal and notey range.
+And you use it with such emotional and tonal and notey (ph) range.

 (LAUGHTER)